fcosrno/aspector/README.md

 ### Usage

-Run the included run.sh to process every image.
+Run `run.sh` to process every image.
 You must run it from the aspector folder.

-	cd ~/aspector.sh
+	cd ~/aspector
 	bash run.sh

 If you don't want to hang around to see the progress, replace the second line with this.